Freund–Rubin compactification: Perspective from string theory

 Some important examples of Freund–Rubin compactification come from looking at the behavior of branes in string theory.
 Similar to the way that coupling to the electromagnetic field stabilizes electrically charged particles, the presence of antisymmetric tensor fields of various rank in a string theory stabilizes branes of various dimensions.
 In turn, the geometry of the spacetime near stacks of branes becomes warped in such a way that Freund–Rubin compactification is realized.
-In Type II-B string theory, which requires ten spacetime dimensions, there is a five-form field strength $F_5$ that allows for three dimensional D-branes, and the near horizon geometry of a stack of D3-branes is five-dimensional Anti-de Sitter space times a five-dimensional sphere, $AdS_5 \times S^5$, which is compact in five dimensions.
+In Type IIB string theory, which requires ten spacetime dimensions, there is a five-form field strength $F_5$ that allows for three dimensional D-branes, and the near horizon geometry of a stack of D3-branes is five-dimensional anti-de Sitter space times a five-dimensional sphere, $AdS_5 \times S^5$, which is compact in five dimensions.
 This geometry is an important part of the AdS/CFT correspondence.

-Similarly, M-theory and its low energy limit of 11D-Supergravity contain a 4-form field strength, that stabilizes M2 and M5 branes.
+Similarly, M-theory and its low energy limit of eleven dimensional supergravity contain a 4-form field strength, that stabilizes M2 and M5 branes.
 The near horizon geometry of stacks of these branes are $AdS_4 \times S^7$ and $AdS_7 \times S^4$, respectively.